 The assessment process - 4 simple steps

 Across the company, employees can complete the survey anonymously on computers, tablets or mobile phones.
 After selecting their preferred language, it takes around 15-20 minutes to complete.
-With live tracking of completion numbers, managers can see when they reach their minimum targets and then request for the survey to be closed when they are happy with their uptake.
-Then the data is accessed and a report can be published.
+The site contact receives weekly progress updates so can see when they reach their minimum response targets; they can then request for the survey to be closed when they are happy with their uptake.
+Then the data is processed and the report is published.

 Some key features of the Food Safety Culture Excellence assessment tool are:

 - The survey can be completed at any time; it doesn't have to be completed during your audit.

 - It's taken by a representative sample of employees from all hierarchical levels and sites.

 - It has a carefully constructed range and balance of questions.

 - It's designed from the psychological perspective of the 'defended subject' to elicit the greatest level of relevance and honesty.

 - It has specific questions based on employee level.